ZeroMQ and Brief Comparison to BSD Sockets

 Data is transferred in “messages”, relieving the user of worrying about low-level details.

-Message queuing exists, but can run without a message broker (hence the “Zero” in ZeroMQ).
+Message queuing exists, but can run without a message broker (hence the “Zero” in name ZeroMQ).

 ZeroMQ sockets support many-to-many connections between endpoints.